TreacherousNexus/mastodome/README.md

 * None of the windows can be resized
 * Toots with "content warnings" in the web interface are currently displayed in full and without warnings
 * To view the contents of notifications and hyperlinks you have to copy the entry (highlight and `Ctrl+C`) and paste into an external program

-See [this list of open bugs](https://github.com/Mastodome/mastodome-qt/issues?q=is%3Aopen+is%3Aissue+label%3Abug) for a comprehensive list

 ## FAQs